PET2Rep: Towards Vision-Language Model-Drived Automated Radiology Report Generation for Positron Emission Tomography: Appendix

 \subsubsection{Manual Evaluation by Human Experts.}

 To complement the automated quantitative metrics, we conduct a qualitative clinical evaluation to assess the practical utility and diagnostic reliability of the generated reports.
 For this assessment, we select the outputs from the highest-performing VLMs as determined by NLG and CE metrics.
 These selected model-generated reports alongside the corresponding ground truth reports are anonymized and presented to two radiologists for a blind review.
 The physicians are tasked with scoring each generated report based on the following dimensions, including Medical Accuracy (MedAcc), Key Findings Completeness (FinCom), Expression Clarity (ExpCla), Clinical Usability (CliUsa) and Overall Rating (OveRat).
 The scores range from 1 to 5 following the criteria in Table. \ref{tab_criteria}, with higher scores indicating better performance.

-Manual evaluation results are shown in Figure. \ref{Score}, where a larger and more outward-reaching polygon on the chart signifies higher scores across the evaluation dimensions.
-From the results, we can observe that moonshot-v1 is the best-performing model among the three VLMs for comparison.
+From manual evaluation results shown in Figure. \ref{Score}, where a larger and more outward-reaching polygon on the chart signifies higher scores across the evaluation dimensions, we can observe that moonshot-v1 is the best-performing model among the three VLMs for comparison.
 Comparing the two charts on the left (Expert A) with the two on the right (Expert B), the evaluation trends are highly consistent.
 However, none of the models have achieved scores that meet the stringent requirements of clinical practice, falling short of the thresholds necessary for reliable clinical application.